-It’s that joyous time of the year, when you often hear stories evoking gratitude and appreciation.
+It’s that joyous time of the year when you often hear stories evoking gratitude and appreciation.
 And, it seems almost everyone is on board with supporting the value of gratitude and ‘believing in it.’
 This is the third discussion of the renegade parent’s perspective on parenting and life, and we will see that the Renegade parent not only talks about gratitude, but they live it.
 Their home is an ongoing source of appreciation and the family reaps the benefit.
-They understand the true power of gratitude to not only alter lives, but also to transform the quality of their family home.
+They understand the true power of gratitude to not only alter lives but also to transform the quality of their family home.
 Let’s see how this works.

 1. It Always Begins as An Inside Game.

 The Renegade Parent sees the world around them playing only the ‘outside game.’
-The outside game is all about building esteem, fulfillment and happiness through the collection of the outside stuff.
-In that world, they support their children seeking more trophies, accolades and material ‘stuff’ …all in an effort to fill them with satisfaction or fulfillment.
+The outside game is all about building esteem, fulfillment, and happiness through the collection of the outside stuff.
+In that world, they support their children seeking more trophies, accolades, and material ‘stuff’ …all in an effort to fill them with satisfaction or fulfillment.

 Yet, the renegade does not teach or support this in their home.
-They instead understand that we all have choice: The common choice is to seek fulfillment in the getting of the outside stuff, and most join the herd in that race to compete.
+They instead understand that we all have a choice: The common choice is to seek fulfillment in the getting of the outside stuff, and most join the herd in that race to compete.

 2. Resistance is Futile, Frustrating and Steals Gratitude

 The Renegade Parent realizes early on that resistance to life’s events is futile.
 In other words, life will often not meet our preferences or expectations.
-And if we resist something that doesn’t go our way by complaining, fighting, arguing and throwing angry tantrums, then we have surrendered our well-being to external events beyond our control.
+And if we resist something that doesn’t go our way by complaining, fighting, arguing, and throwing angry tantrums, then we have surrendered our well-being to external events beyond our control.
 Our surroundings then ‘own’ our emotional states, and this is pure misery making.

 For example, most of us might throw a small tantrum upon dropping our favorite coffee cup.
-Many will scream at the driver who cuts you off, or the ref who makes a bad call against your son.
+Many will scream at the driver who cuts you off or the ref who makes a bad call against your son.
 In each situation, the deed is done, and yet we yell or tantrum at what has already happened.